codekiddy2/Visual-Studio-gtkmm/projects/README.md

 These projects will fail to load if properties folder containing properties is not placed next to projects folder.

-Therefore the only possible way to make things work is to clone entry repository and place it into:
+To save yourself time and make things work clone entry repository into:

-**D:/Github/Visual-Studio-gtkmm**
+**D:/Github/**

+Therefore your clone should end up like this:

+**D:/Github/Visual-Studio-gtkmm/**